 (3) In subregulation (2) —

-“outgoing class” means, for a licence class specified in column 2 of the Table to this regulation (a “new class”), an old licence class specified in column 1 for which that new class is specified in column 2.
+outgoing class means, for a licence class specified in column 2 of the Table to this regulation (a new class), an old licence class specified in column 1 for which that new class is specified in column 2.

 (4) Subregulation (2) applies even if the new class referred to has not yet been prescribed as a licence class.